 followed after SIFS by a PPDU containing one or more VHT Compressed Beamforming frames

-(31) The TXNAV timer is a timer that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder.
+(31) The TXNAV timer is a timer that is initialized with the duration from the Duration/ID field in the frame most recently successfully transmitted by the TXOP holder, except for PS-Poll frames.
 The TXNAV timer begins counting down from the end of the transmission of the PPDU containing that frame.
-Following the (#192)BlockAck frame response, the HT STA may start transmission of another MPDU or A-MPDU a SIFS after the completion of the immediately preceding frame exchange sequence.
+Following a (#192)BlockAck frame response, the HT STA may start transmission of another MPDU or A-MPDU a SIFS after the completion of the immediately preceding frame exchange sequence.
 The HT STA may retransmit unacknowledged MPDUs within the same TXOP or in a subsequent TXOP.

 (30) Multiple frames may be transmitted in an EDCA TXOP that was acquired following the rules in 9.21.2.3 (Obtaining an EDCA TXOP) if there is more than one frame pending in the primary(11ac) AC for which the channel has been acquired.
 However, those frames that are pending in other ACs shall not be transmitted in this EDCA TXOP except when sent in a VHT MU PPDU with TXVECTOR parameter NUM_USERS > 1 and if allowed by the rules in 9.21.2.4 (Sharing an EDCA TXOP(11ac)).(11ac) If a TXOP holder has in its transmit queue an additional frame of the primary(11ac) AC and the duration of transmission of that frame plus any expected acknowledgment for that frame is less than the remaining TXNAV timer value, then the TXOP holder(11ac) may commence transmission of that frame a SIFS (or RIFS, if the conditions defined in 9.3.2.3.2 (RIFS) are met(11ac)) after the completion of the immediately preceding frame exchange sequence, subject to the TXOP limit restriction as described in 9.21.2.2 (EDCA TXOPs).
 A STA shall not commence the transmission of an RTS with a bandwidth signaling TA until at least PIFS time after the immediately preceding frame exchange sequence.(11ac) An HT STA that is a TXOP holder may transmit multiple MPDUs of the same AC within an A-MPDU as long as the duration of transmission of the A-MPDU plus any expected (#192)BlockAck frame response is less than the remaining TXNAV timer value.

-NOTE 1—PIFS is used by a VHT STA to perform CCA in the secondary 20 MHz, 40 MHz, and 80 MHz channels before receiving RTS.(11ac)
+NOTE 1—PIFS is used by a VHT STA to perform CCA in the secondary 20 MHz, 40 MHz, and 80 MHz channels before receiving RTS.(11ac) (See 9.3.2 (Procedures common to both DCF and EDCAF).)

 NOTE 2—An RD responder can transmit multiple MPDUs as described in 9.27.4 (Rules for RD responder).(#241)